AbhishekBanerjee499/Ad_click_analysis_PowerBI/README.md

 **Scenario:** Given fictitious online ads dataset contains information about customers demographic attributes, behavioral features on the Internet, and characteristics of online Ads.
-Objective is extract summary of attributes and insights from dataset and find factors influencing Ad-click.
+Objective is to extract summary of attributes and insights from dataset and find factors influencing Ad-click.

 **Attribute information:**
 * Daily Time Spent on Site:	 consumer time on site in minutes